GovTechSG/techpass-user-docs/docs/get-invited-and-onboard-to-techpass.md

 > **If your request for TechPass provisioning is successful**:
 >
 >- A TechPass account is provisioned for you and is in pending state.
->- We'll send the TechPass onboarding email with your TechPass account or log in ID.
+>- We'll send the TechPass onboarding email which will contain your username.
+Please note that you should use this username to log in, rather than your email address.
+>- We'll send the initial password by SMS to the registered mobile number.
 >- You need to activate the account within 30 days.
->- Your TechPass log in ID's domain is ```techpass.gov.sg```.
->- We'll send the initial password by SMS to the registered mobile number.
 >
 > **If your request for SEED provisioning is successful**:
 >